 The goal of modern psychoanalytic therapy is to work together with the clients in exploring and creating new solutions to inner and external situations.
 The following aspects characterise the therapeutic process:

-The traditional goal of the psychoanalytic therapy is to make the unconscious conscious so that more emotional resources become available to the clients especially in their relationships.
+The traditional goal of the psychoanalytic therapy is to make the unconscious conscious so that more emotional resources become available to you especially in relationships.

-Problems or symptoms must therefore be seen as an invitation to dive deeper.
+Challenges or symptoms must therefore be seen as an invitation to dive deeper.
 They tell us that something underneath conscious awareness requires our attention.
-More specifically, these are emotions that are pressing to be integrated into the personality of the clients and until they manage to do so, they distort behaviors that require emotions e.g. relationships.
-I like to think metaphorically of emotions as a wild horse that we need learn how to ride in order to feel energized and happy.
-Else the horse either pulls us against our will causing anxieties, or it is completely restrained causing boredom and depression.
+More specifically, these are emotions that are pressing to be integrated into the your life and until they manage to do so, they distort your perception of yourself and others.
+I like to think metaphorically of our emotions as a wild horse that we need learn how to ride in order to feel energized and happy.
+Without the skill of "riding" our emotions, they either overwhelm us against our will causing anxieties and anger, or they withdraw and become unavailable which leads for example to feelings of boredom and that life has no meaning.

 Psychotherapy should help you to: